 TeachPendant

-The TeachPendant feature provides an intuitive interface for creating and managing robot teachpoints, motion profiles, gripping settings and sequences for the PF400 robotic arm.
-It also provides basic state and motor control of the robot arm.
+Interface for creating and managing robot teachpoints, motion profiles, gripping settings and sequences for the PF400 robotic arm with basic state and motor control.

 Table of Contents